 Step 1: Rebrand (Partially)

-- Update your LinkedIn headline to include "Corporate Events" alongside weddings
+- Update your LinkedIn headline to include "Corporate Events"

 Step 2: Leverage Your Wedding Network

-Your wedding clients work at companies.
-This is your most overlooked asset:
+Your wedding clients work at companies:

-- The wedding photographer - they also shoot corporate events and can refer you to their corporate clients
+- The wedding photographer - they also shoot corporate events and can refer you

 Step 3: Target Mid-Size Companies